Updated on: August 26, 2024

 Opera is the best overall browser with a VPN in 2024.
 Its built-in VPN is completely free with unlimited data, has a strict no-logs policy, and includes 256-bit AES encryption for your entire Opera traffic.
 Note that the VPN is turned off by default for search engines, like Google, which is a big privacy concern.

-While Opera lets you select from 3 regions, the Americas, Asia, or Europe, you can’t pick a specific country.
+While Opera lets you select from 3 regions, including the Americas, Asia, or Europe, you can’t pick a specific country.
 Your only other option is to allow the VPN to choose the most optimal location, meaning it’s not really ideal for getting a specific IP address.
 This is why I prefer a full-fledged VPN like ExpressVPN, which lets you pick any server location in 105 countries.

 The browser has a built-in ad blocker which eliminated most ads on the social media and news sites that I visited in my tests.
 By default, the ad blocker is set to exclude certain sites, “Allow Acceptable Ads,” and not to block trackers, so make sure customize your preferences in the settings menu.